clehner/nct/README.md

 Edit a name.
 Opens your $EDITOR and saves the result when the editor exits.
-If the value is JSON, it is pretty-printed for the editor and then printed compactly for sending the update.
+If the value is JSON, it is pretty-printed for the editor and then printed compactly for issuing the update.
 If the JSON data saved is invalid, you are prompted to edit it again.

 #### `update-expiring`

-Update all names that are pending expiration.
+Update all names that are nearing expiration.

+## Todo

+- Support registering new names
+- Support transferring names
+- Add bash/zsh completions

 ## License